-Some unique aspects of cloud infrastructure reduce risks for users.
-For example, the cloud has more redundancies such as multiple locations and multiple copies.
+Some unique aspects of cloud infrastructure reduce risk for users.
+For example, the cloud has more redundancies than an on-premise environment, including multiple server locations and multiple copies of a custom application.
 Compared with traditional hosting models, this reduces the risk of lost data.

-The cloud is quickly becoming the core backbone of business processes for a number of reasons including increasing digitization of workflows, cost-control and scalability benefits, and risk reduction.
-Smart developers who assess their options will find that the cloud is a superior choice for custom apps work because they can take advantage of the cloud’s benefits immediately — and be ahead of a burgeoning paradigm shift.
+It also is quickly becoming the core backbone of business processes for a number of reasons including increasing digitization of workflows, cost-control and scalability benefits, and risk reduction.
+Developers who assess their options will find that the cloud is an excellent choice for custom development work because they can take advantage of the cloud’s benefits immediately.